twalkerjr22/eeShares/README.md

 Firebase is Googles Backend as a service (BaaS) Firebase serves for us as our user authentication, security, and database Firebase database is structured as a JSON tree
+API can be found here: https://firebase.google.com/docs/web/setup
 ### UMD Data Warehouse
+In order for our application to work, we need facility utility information For UMD, the utility information is found in the UMD Data Warehouse: https://www.oit.umd.edu/dataadmin/DataWarehouse/index.html
+We have been given login information and direct contacts with managers there to access the information we need In the warehouse we look for...
 ### Angularjs
+Ionic uses AngularJS as its framework
+Angular allows us to manipulate the HTML page while receiving the information in the JS
 ### Node Web Server Backend